Organized Cowardice: Putting the Pol in Poltroon

 that he ever agreed with every word of.

 In brief, telling one's story though the pen of a pseudo-3rd party confers upon it the effective sheen of reality.
 Like modern TV's Reality-Shows.
 Further, it lends an air of authoritive, nose-leading unanimity when a mentor, ghost, or clique is amplified through an ocean of ink or a Hallelujan chorus of toobs.
-The inevitable result is a corruption of truth which is cyclic in the obvious ways (Vice quoting Judy Miller like a ventriloquist quoting his own dummy — or the American Astronomical Society's idea of “Mr. History of Astronomy”, O.Gingerich, quoting a “referee” that was secretly himself — Isis 2003 p.501), as well as some unobvious ones: pockets of power grow exponentially by carrot&sticking the competition into absorption by power-operator-run monopolies which can then be undislodgeable for decades.
+The inevitable result is a corruption of truth which is cyclic in the obvious ways (Vice quoting New York Times' Judy Miller [subsequently FOX commentator] like a ventriloquist quoting his own dummy — or the American Astronomical Society's idea of “Mr. History of Astronomy”, O.Gingerich, quoting a “referee” that was secretly himself — Isis 2003 p.501), as well as some unobvious ones: pockets of power grow exponentially by carrot&sticking the competition into absorption by power-operator-run monopolies which can then be undislodgeable for decades.

 DR has repeatedly forced